If you are being bullied, it is not your fault. No-one deserves to be bullied.

 - Ask your school what measures they have in place to tackle and prevent bullying.

-- Share with your school the government's guidance on tackling and preventing bullying.
+- Share with your school the government's PDF guide on tackling and preventing bullying.

 Schools and the law

 Your school will have a behaviour policy to prevent all types of bullying.
 All schools must have this policy by law, all teachers, pupils and parents should be told about it.